meditationstuff/protocol_1/narrative_writing_bib.md

 		* Shizawa, Takashi.
 "The Rhetorical Effect of Locative Inversion Constructions from the Perspective of the Three-Tier Model of Language Use."
 English Linguistics 32.1 (2015): 156-176.
 		* Hasegawa, Nobuko.
 "Thetic judgment as presentational" Journal of Japanese Linguistics, vol. 26, no. 1, 2010, pp. 5-26.
 		* Ojea, Ana.
 "Syntax meets discourse: Locative and deictic (directional) inversion in English" Poznan Studies in Contemporary Linguistics, vol. 56, no. 2, 2020, pp. 251-276. [tag: thetic]
+			* -
+				* Rosengren, Inger.
+"The thetic/categorical distinction revisited once more."
+(1997): 439-480.
+				* Hill, Walter., Bryan Gindoff, and Bruce Henstell.
+Screenplay of the 1975 film Hard Times.
+				* TheBig_W.
+"Lessons learned from 6 books, and ten years of writing." https://www.reddit.com/r/writing/comments/1gvqf56/lessons_learned_from_6_books_and_ten_years_of/ [Last accessed: 2024-11-21]
 			* Ojea, Ana.
 "The syntax of thetic statements in English."
 Atlantis 42.1 (2020): 143-162.
 				* - [Last accessed: 2024-11-20]
 					* https://en.wikipedia.org/wiki/Unaccusative_verb